PeerConradi/munity/Documentation/GettingStarted.md

 __Visual Studio 2019__

-It up to you if you want to use the Community, Professional or Ultimate Version.
+It up to you if you want to use the Community, Professional or Enterprise Version.
 Make sure that when installing you have checked the ASP.NET Webdevelopment package and the Crossplatform .NET Development.

 __.NET Core Runtime and SDK__
-Should the Runtime and SDK not be installed automatically with Visual Studio you can go here to Install the latest Version: https://dotnet.microsoft.com/download The project is created with Version 3.1.
+Should the Runtime and SDK not be installed automatically with Visual Studio you can go here to Install the latest Version: https://dotnet.microsoft.com/download The project uses .NET 5

 __MariaDB__

 The Project uses a MariaDB.
-Until we are able to host this inside a Docker you have to start a MariaDB Service.
 You can get it from here: https://mariadb.org/download/ or use a tool like [Xampp](https://www.apachefriends.org/de/index.html).

 __MongoDB__